Most studies of Low T3 syndrome (NTIS) routinely EXCLUDE thyroid patients. Sadly, our exclusion has become a research tradition.

-NTIS is a syndrome that is characterized by an isolated low Free T3 while the TSH is not elevated above reference range.
+Non-thyroidal Illness Syndrome (NTIS) is a syndrome that is characterized by an isolated low Free and/or Total T3 while the TSH is not elevated above reference range.
 It often occurs during the process of a critical illness.

 NTIS research focuses on the causes, processes and health outcomes of thyroid hormone metabolism imbalances that deplete T3 hormone.
 It examines the phases of NTIS in the settings of various diseases, how people recover from them, and what factors may contribute to higher or lower rates of death or poor recovery.

-People with thyroid disease on thyroid therapy are very much at risk of Low Free T3.
+People with thyroid disease on thyroid therapy are very much at risk of Low T3.

 It just does not make any sense why we are excluded, over and over and over ….

 The massive scale of our exclusion

 Here is an incomplete list of clinical studies on NTIS that EXCLUDED treated thyroid patients.
 Just scroll and notice the sheer number and range of health conditions!

 - ZHANG ET AL, 2018 • Cardiac surgery in children

 - SU ET AL 2018 • Surviving death after heart attack (acute MI)